Forklift operation - correct driving and steering

 • 12 km/h when driving near production halls and other plant areas,

-• 3 km/h in areas where there is pedestrian traffic and visibility is limited.
+• 3 km/h in spaces where there is pedestrian traffic and visibility is limited.

-• correct placement of the forks - the transport position is 10-20 cm above the ground, with the mast tilted back;
+• correct positioning of the forks – the transport position is 10-20 cm above the ground, with the mast tilted back;

-• move carefully on slopes - especially when starting, remember to press the service brake, unlock the parking brake and then gradually release the first one;
+• move carefully on slopes – especially when starting off, remember to press the service brake, unlock the parking brake and then gradually release the first one;

-• constantly keeping your hands on the steering wheel of the vehicle;
+• keeping your hands on the steering wheel of the vehicle at all times;

 • not exceeding the permissible weight and dimensions of the load transported on the forks;

-All these things can be learned during a course that will allow you to obtain a permit to operate a forklift, as well as... in practice.
-The more experience in driving forklifts, the better the operator's skills.
+All of these things can be learned on a course that will allow you to gain a license for forklift trucks, as well as... in practice.
+The more experience in driving trucks, the better the operator's skills.

-A lot may also depend on the equipment itself - Daily operation of a good quality forklift is more comfortable for the operator.
-Therefore, it is worth investing in good quality devices.
-You can obtain them, e.g. by deciding on forklift leaseal in Gizo.
+A lot may also depend on the equipment itself – Daily operation of a good quality forklift is more comfortable for the operator.
+It is therefore worth investing in good quality devices.
+You can obtain them, for example, by deciding on forklift leaseal in Gizo.
 Find out more about this service – contact with our experts!

 Also check: Forklift leaseal – what to pay attention to when leaseing a forklift?